 Establishment of the Office will ensure the strongest response to the Royal Commission, and by doing so, also ensure the best support and outcomes for our valued members and the wider veteran community.

 Should you wish to contact the RSL NSW Royal Commission Office, please do so at email@example.com or on 0499 441 291.

-The RSL NSW Royal Commission Office requests input from members to inform its submission to the Royal Commission into Defence and Veteran Suicide, via RSL Australia which is preparing a consolidated submission with input from members and sub-Branches across the country.
+During September 2021 the RSL NSW Royal Commission Office requested input from members to inform its submission to the Royal Commission into Defence and Veteran Suicide.
+Thank you to the hundreds of members who completed the survey.

 Should you wish to make an individual submission about your personal experience beyond how it relates to RSL NSW, please follow this link to the Royal Commission website.
 This site contains instructions for providing an individual submission, in both electronic and paper formats.

 If you require assistance to make an individual submission to the Royal Commission, please contact firstname.lastname@example.org or 0499 441 291.